Washington Huskies football: Honored numbers

-Hall of Fame inductees

 College Football Hall of Fame

 15 former Washington players and coaches have been inducted into the College Football Hall of Fame, located in Atlanta, Georgia.

 Pro Football Hall of Fame

-3 former Washington players have been inducted into the Pro Football Hall of Fame, located in Canton, Ohio.
+Four former Washington players have been inducted into the Pro Football Hall of Fame, located in Canton, Ohio.

 Canadian Football Hall of Fame

 As of 2010, Warren Moon (Edmonton Eskimos 1978–83) is the only player to be a member of both the Canadian Football Hall of Fame and the Pro Football Hall of Fame (NFL).

 Rose Bowl Hall of Fame

 The Rose Bowl has inducted eight Washington coaches and players into the Rose Bowl Game Hall of Fame.